brooth/jeta-site/mysite/home/markdown/observer.md

         }
     }

-<span class="label label-info">Note</span> You must define the observables, the methods are listening to.
+<span class="label label-info">Note</span> You must define the observables, i.e. the methods you are listening to.

-The `handler` allows you to detatch your class from *Observable*:
+The `handler` allows you to detach your class from *Observable*:

     :::java
     handler.unregisterAll(Observable.class);

-Stop listening certain event:
+Stop listening to a certain event:

     :::java
     handler.unregister(Event.class);